kranzky/mmm/diary/index.md

 ###### Image Source: https://www.claytonutz.com/cfimages/Home%20Page%20Image\_Final.webp/public

 Well, it's been a while!
-Back in March Timothy Webb of Clayton Nutz, a law firm, sent me an email (actually, Prashant Bhardwaj sent it, but it was signed by Tim) regarding the PicRights / Reuters copywrite phishing attempt on my old[FaqOverflow](https://faqoverflow.kranzky.com/)hobbyist website.
+Back in March Timothy Webb of Clayton Nutz, a law firm, sent me an email (actually, Prashant Bhardwaj sent it, but it was signed by Tim) regarding the PicRights / Reuters copywrite phishing attempt on my old [FaqOverflow](https://faqoverflow.kranzky.com/) hobbyist website.

 # Timothy Webb